 We encourage you to carefully review the detailed information on this site, which address in more detail the following key obligations and expectations:

 - Disclose external financial interests and conflicts of commitment to the University annually and as new financial interests arise.
 Financial interests can include personal compensation received from a foreign institution of higher education or a foreign government.

 Disclose affiliations, other support and non-U.S. performance sites to external sponsors.
 As a general matter, federal agencies expect disclosure of:

-Other Appointments.
-All positions and scientific appointments both domestic and foreign held by senior/key personnel that are related to research endeavors including affiliations with foreign entities or governments should be disclosed.
-This includes titled academic, professional, or institutional appointments whether or not remuneration is received, and whether full-time, part-time, or voluntary (including adjunct, visiting, or honorary).
+- Any titled academic, professional, or institutional position or appointment, whether or not remuneration is received and whether full-time, part-time, or voluntary (including adjunct, visiting, or honorary).

 - Participation in “Foreign Talent Programs”